 The technical unit works to preserve the physical collections.
 This entails migrating film, video and audio from one type of media to another, for example from a cassette to a CD.
-We also carry out technical services (digitalization) on behalf of external actors, primarily archives, libraries and museums.
+We also carry out technical services (digitization) on behalf of external parties, primarily archives, libraries and museums.
 We also produce audiovisual material for the National Library's publications.

 The unit of the department responsible for external operations is located on Karlavägen in Stockholm.
-This unit is responsible for research services, which include interlibrary lending, exhibitions, lectures and the website in cooperation with the Communications Department and the Public Authority.
+This unit is responsible for research services, which include interlibrary lending, exhibitions, lectures and the website in cooperation with the Communications Department and User Services.

 The Department of Audiovisual Material also cooperates with the following departments at the National Library:

-- IT, with regard to digitalization and migration issues
+- IT, with regard to digitization and migration issues

 - Collections, with regard to selection and digital collections